mercurius-js/mercurius-typescript/packages/mercurius-codegen/README.md

 // response is completely typed!
 ```

-> Keep in mind that you can always call `mercuriusCodegen` multiple times for different environments and different paths if you prefer to keep the production code as light as possible (which is generally a good practice).
+> Keep in mind that you can always call `codegenMercurius` multiple times for different environments and different paths if you prefer to keep the production code as light as possible (which is generally a good practice).

 ## LazyPromise